tobek/laminae/notes.md

 ### Relational, Situational, Happenings

+- inbox
+    - https://en.wikipedia.org/wiki/Phoresis "a non-permanent, commensalistic interaction in which one organism (a phoront or phoretic) attaches itself to another (the host) solely for the purpose of travel" like small animal hitching a ride on another. maybe some laminal using... mortal visitors... to travel? maybe dream-related?
 - language where you can easily indicate things like how confident you are in something or whether you support it - LNP?
     - https://en.wikipedia.org/wiki/Lojban "Lojban has a fully developed set of metalinguistic and emotional attitude indicators that supplant much of the baggage of aspect and mood found in natural languages, but most clearly separate indicative statements from the emotional communication associated with those statements.
 This might lead to freer expression and consideration of ideas, since stating an idea can be distinguished from supporting that idea.
 The set of possible indicators is also large enough to provide specificity and clarity of emotions that is difficult in natural languages."
 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LED?)